Landscape with the Temptation of Christ

-Landscape with the Temptation of Christ (Czech: Hornatá krajina s pokušením Krista) is an oil on oak panel painting by Flemish painter Joos de Momper.
-The painting is currently housed at the National Gallery in Prague.
+Mountain Landscape with the Temptation of Christ is an oil-on-oak-panel painting by the Flemish painters Joos de Momper who painted the landscape and Sebastiaen Vrancx who painted the figures.
+The painting is now in the National Gallery in Prague.

 Painting

-Momper's style closely relates to the type of landscape painting popular in Flanders since the middle of the 16th century.
-Further, de Momper came to represent a group of painters who tended towards a more imaginary representation of landscape.
+De Momper's landscape style closely relates to the type of landscape painting popular in Flanders since the middle of the 16th century.
+De Momper is representative of a group of painters who favored a rather imaginary representation of landscapes.
 This group of painters favored foreign views and alpine topography.

 In this painting, the image is seen from a slant view, and framed by high mountain massifs.
 The latter descend on both sides to the valley wherein a river is flowing.
-The scenery, as well, is reminiscent of the works of Momper's predecessors.
+The scenery, as well, is reminiscent of the works of de Momper's predecessors.
 In the background, barely seen, there is the New Testament scene of the Temptation of Christ.
 A donkey tilts its head towards it, while a dog is firmly pointing to the two figures.
 The travelling people keep on marching untroubled down the mountain path.